dpavlos/logstash-monitoring/README.md

 In this use case it is assumed that:

 * A docker container with the Prometheus exporter is deployed for each logstash instance we want to monitor.
-* Logstash API has been configured to be accessible from the container running the exporter.
+* The Logstash API has been configured to be accessible from the docker host.
-* One Prometheus job named `logstash` with multiple targets which are actually the containers running the exporters.
+* One Prometheus job named `logstash` with multiple targets that are actually the containers running the exporters.
 * A Prometheus type datasource configured on Grafana named `Prometheus`.

 Because, as mentioned above, the exporters are running in a container the Prometheus `instance` label is overwritten in order to reflect the actual logstash fqdn instead of the `hostname:port` of the target which in this case is the docker host.
 Additionally, a custom label named `instance_pqdn` has been added to expose only the pqdn part of the hostname where needed in Grafana visualizations.
 Below is an example of the Prometheus configuration for job and targets: